syncfusion-content/xamarin-docs/Xamarin/Chips/DataTemplateSelector.md

 # DataTemplateSelector in Xamarin Chips
 You can customize the appearance of each chip with different templates based on specific constraints using the [`DataTemplateSelector`](https://learn.microsoft.com/en-us/dotnet/api/xamarin.forms.datatemplateselector?view=xamarin-forms).

-## Create and initialize business models
+## Create and Initialize Business Models

-Define a simple model class ChipModel with fields Text, CanSelect, ImageSource, and populate chip model in ViewModel.
+Define a simple model class, `ChipModel`, with fields `Text`, `CanSelect`, `ImageSource`, and populate the chip model in the ViewModel.

 {% tabs %}